CarterSunUSYD/EyeContact_Recognition_Freeplay/README.md

 itertools
 ```
 ### Model Training Toolbox
-The MSBR framework is constructed based on the MMAction2 (https://github.com/open-mmlab/mmaction2) toolbox.
+The framework is constructed based on the MMAction2 (https://github.com/open-mmlab/mmaction2) toolbox.

 ### OS system
 This project was developed on Linux: Ubuntu 20.04